 We will hold records in line with our records retention schedule.

 All safeguarding concerns, discussions, decisions made and the rationale for those decisions, will be recorded on MyConcern.
-This will include instances where referrals were or were not made to another agency such as Witham St Hughs children’s social care or the Prevent programme, etc. If a staff member is in any doubt about whether to record something, they will discuss it with the DSL.
+This will include instances where referrals were or were not made to another agency such as Lincolnshire children’s social care or the Prevent programme, etc. If a staff member is in any doubt about whether to record something, they will discuss it with the DSL.
 Records of any incident/disclosure must be acted on immediately and records updated as soon as possible within a 24 hour period.

 Records will include: